EgoAlpha/prompt-in-context-learning/README.md

 # ✉️ Contact

 This repo is maintained by [EgoAlpha Lab](https://github.com/EgoAlpha).
 Questions and discussions are welcome via `cyfedu1024@gmail.com` or `cyfedu1024@163.com`.
 We are willing to communicate with your research team or confirm in variety of fields.

 <img width="200%" src="./figures/hr.gif" />

 # 🙏 Acknowledgements

-【Thanks to [EgoAlpha Lab](https://github.com/EgoAlpha) for the help with XXX and [who](https://github.com/xxx) for the help with A工作 and B 工作.】/【Thanks to the XXX modeule.】/ [We use the implemention of XXX from https://xxx.xxx]
+Thanks to the PhD students from [EgoAlpha Lab](https://github.com/EgoAlpha) and other workers who participated in this repo.
+We will improve the project in the follow-up and maintain this community well.
+More researchers are welcome to join us and make more contributions to the community.]

 <img width="200%" src="./figures/hr.gif" />